Is it worth taking the train to North Korea?

 Taking the train in or out of the DPRK is a rich experience within itself.
-Not only will it give you time to mingle and chat amongst your tour group buddies or the local Chinese but you’ll have a high chance to meet North Koreans.
+Not only will it give you time to mingle and chat amongst your tour group members or the local Chinese but it is the best possible chance to meet North Koreans.
 With our experience North Koreans are very friendly and welcoming to tourists who are taking their time and spending money to travel to their country.
 Try not to be so surprised if they may want to offer you some snacks or beer!

 What is it like entering and exiting the DPRK on the train?